niloysh/open5gs-k8s/add-subscribers-using-cli.md

     This automated addition is beneficial for scalability testing in multi-slice deployments.

+> [!CAUTION]
-**Note**: The default Open5GS configuration in the project root supports up to **2 slices**.
+> The default Open5GS configuration in the project root supports up to **2 slices**.
 For additional slices, refer to the multi-slice deployment (msd) sub-directory.

 ## Adding subscribers
 Ensure your virtual environment is active as described in as described in [Set up a virtual environment](README.md#1-set-up-a-virtual-environment).